-English Standard Indicative Hours Common module - Texts and Human Experiences 30 Year 12 Course (120 hours) Module A: Language, Identity and Culture 30 Module B: Close Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text Requirements Students are required to closely study three one drawn from each of the following catego Prose fiction OR print nonfiction Poetry OR drama Film OR media The selection of texts for Module C: The Cra contribute to the required pattern of prescribe Students must study ONE related text in the Human Experiences.
-Common Module: Texts and
+English Standard Indicative Hours Common module - Texts and Human Experiences 30 Year 12 Course (120 hours) Module A: Language, Identity and Culture 30 Module B: Close Study of Literature 30 Module C: The Craft of Writing Optional: This module may be studied concurrently with the common module and/or Modules A and B 30 Text Requirements Students are required to closely study three types of prescribed texts, one drawn from each of the following categories: Prose fiction OR print nonfiction Poetry OR drama Film OR media The selection of texts for Module C: The Craft of Writing does not contribute to the required pattern of prescribed texts for the course.
+Students must study ONE related text in the Common Module: Texts and Human Experiences.